TulipSMP/Tiramisu/README.md

 # Tiramisu
+##### Code Status: Active Development!
+Breaking changes and unstability is present this branch.

 An open source discord bot for all audiences, developed by the folks at RoseSMP.

 ### ⚠️ Not Ready for Production